Mordovia Arena: Design

-In the bid to host 2018 World Cup submitted to FIFA, Saransk's new stadium was shown with a temporary design by German architect (which is blamed to be copied from the Soccer City Stadium in South Africa, which hosted the opening and closing ceremonies, and final match of the 2010 FIFA World Cup) Tim Hupe.
+In the bid to host the 2018 World Cup that was submitted to FIFA, Saransk's new stadium was shown with a temporary design by German architect (which is blamed to be copied from the Soccer City Stadium in South Africa, which hosted the opening and closing ceremonies, and final match of the 2010 FIFA World Cup) Tim Hupe.
 For the final look of the stadium a local company "Saransk Grazhdan Proekt" was chosen.
 The simple bowl-shaped venue is to have acid orange seats and capacity for 44,442 people, but only in tournament mode.
-After the 2018 World Cup the upper stands are to be dismantled, decreasing capacity to 30,000.
+After the 2018 World Cup, the upper stands are to be dismantled, decreasing capacity to 30,000.
 Between the stands left and the roof a promenade with retail and leisure spaces is to be created.
 The oval stadium will have a two-story basement and five floors.
 The stadium's turf is being imported from Canada and there will be 37 km of undersoil heating as well as overground heaters.

 Engineering

 The stadium has a high two-story stylobate covered with a bowl that is protected by the shell forming a canopy over the spectator seats.

-The main, western façade of the stadium faces the city central part and the embankment of the Insar River.
+The main, western façade of the stadium faces the city's central part and the embankment of the Insar River.

 The stadium shell is composed of brightly colored perforated and solid metal panels.

 The stands are divided into 4 sectors and subsectors and include a VIP box and a presidential box.
 Each sector has separate entrances, emergency exits, food outlets, first-aid stations and toilets, including facilities for people with disabilities.
 The stands have seats for spectators with limited mobility using wheelchairs and for their accompanying persons, as well as seats for people with hearing impairment, with information boards and video displays in their immediate line of sight.

 The stadium has a specially designated sector for guest team fans with separate entrances, food outlets, first-aid stations, and toilets.

 The design envisages a separate family sector with playrooms nearby.

-The stadium has a media box, press conference room, mixed zone for players communication with media, TV and radio broadcasting studios.
+The stadium has a media box, press conference room, mixed zone for players' communication with media, TV and radio broadcasting studios.

 In the future, the stadium is expected to serve as Saransk and Mordovia's largest sports and leisure center.